allefeld/allefeld/README.md

 I am a lecturer in psychology at City, University of London, where I work on statistical data analysis methods for cognitive neuroscience and psychology, and teach about statistical methods and their implementation in Matlab, R, and Python.
+My background is in physics (nonlinear dynamics).

 My repositories contain